Ocean cruising in Antarctica

 The British-owned Falkland Islands are renowned for the swathes of exotic wildlife that inhabits its lands.
 Colonies of hundreds of king, gentoo, rockhopper, macaroni, royal and Magellanic penguins waddle fearlessly around Gypsy Cove and Volunteer point.
-You can take organised tours with a penguin expert who will tell you all about the lifestyle and habitats of these sleek-backed friends.
+During a Falkland Islands Antarctica cruise, you can take organised tours with a penguin expert; they’ll tell you all about the lifestyle and habitats of these sleek-backed friends.
 It is likely that your cruise ship will dock at Port Stanley, the capital city of the Falkland Islands located on West Falkland island.
 Strong British influences can be felt here, particularly as you will see iconic red telephone boxes dotted about all over town.
 Port Stanley is awash with marine and military monuments, such as the Historic Dockyard Museum and the Battle Memorial at the Government House.
 The port’s pretty little harbour is lined with postcard-worthy wood-clad houses painted in vibrant colours.
 Quaint villages including Port Louis and Salvador are home to local residents on East Falkland island.
 Aside from these two central land masses in the archipelago, cruisers can also visit the smaller islands of Carcass Island, Sea Lion Island, Pebble Island and the Jason Islands.
 Prepare to discover yet more gorgeous wildlife on these remote islets including elephant seals, albatross and sea lions.

 Ross Island is located in the western Ross Sea and is a dependency of New Zealand.
 It is entirely volcanic and is used principally as a hub for scientists and ecologists who wish to learn more about the region.
-Four towering volcanoes: Mount Erebus, Mount Bird, Mount Discovery and the appropriately named Mount Terror dominate Ross Island’s landscape.
-Gaze up in awe at the magnificent Mount Erebus which has an incongruous permanent lava lake in its crater and is the only active volcano on the island.
+Your Antarctica cruise experience may be made that little extra special if you come across the towering volcanoes: Mount Erebus, Mount Bird, Mount Discovery and the appropriately named Mount Terror that dominates Ross Island’s landscape.
+On a cruise in Antarctica, gaze up in awe at the magnificent Mount Erebus, home to an incongruous permanent lava lake in its crater and known as the only active volcano on the island.
 Learn about the early expeditions to Antarctica by the explorers Robert Falcon Scott and Ernest Shackleton at their self-constructed huts – the former at Hut Point and the latter in Cape Royds.
 It is also possible to visit the US research station McMurdo to discover more about the research carried out, there and from the Ross Sea you can view the staggering 30-metre-high Ross Ice Shelf.

 South Georgia Island